VictorTanJY/Music-Stream/README.md

 1) Ensure that all the files are downloaded.

-2) Import all the files into Android studio
+2) Import all the files into Android studio.

-3) Click on ' run '
+3) Click on ' run '.